oracle/node-oracledb/doc/api.md

-total connection requests | Number of `getConnection()` requests made by the application to this pool. total requests enqueued   | Number of `getConnection()` requests that could not be immediately satisfied because every connection in this pool was already being used, and so they had to be queued waiting for the application to return an in-use connection to the pool. total requests dequeued   | Number of `getConnection()` requests that were dequeued when a connection in this pool became available for use. total requests failed     | Number of `getConnection()` requests that invoked the underlying C++ `getConnection()` callback with an error state.
+total connection requests | Number of `getConnection()` requests made by the application to this pool. total requests enqueued   | Number of `getConnection()` requests that could not be immediately satisfied because every connection in this pool was already being used, and so they had to be queued waiting for the application to return an in-use connection to the pool. total requests dequeued   | Number of `getConnection()` requests that were dequeued when a connection in this pool became available for use. total requests failed     | Number of `getConnection()` requests that invoked the underlying C API `getConnection()` callback with an error state.
 Does not include queue request timeout errors. total request timeouts    | Number of queued `getConnection()` requests that were timed out after they had spent [queueTimeout](#propdbqueuetimeout) or longer in this pool's queue. max queue length          | Maximum number of `getConnection()` requests that were ever waiting at one time. sum of time in queue      | The sum of the time (milliseconds) that dequeued requests spent in the queue.